 One of the more prominent and identifiable churches in Florence, the Santa Croce is just as beautiful inside as it is on the outside.
 Inside, there’s a number of magnificent frescoes on display.
 But the church isn’t only celebrated because of its famous works of art; it also holds some of the world’s most famous artists!
 Michelangelo, Machiavelli, and Ghiberti are all buried in tombs at the Santa Croce alongside the legendary astronomer, Galileo.
 It’s quite literally a place where greatness rests.

 Ready to explore Florence and its many world-renowned attractions?
-Study abroad in Florence this fall with AIFS!
+Study abroad in Florence with AIFS!
 Learn more today.